Property Ombudsman: making a complaint

 Can I complain to a Property Ombudsman straight away?

-No, all three schemes will require you to complain directly to the company first using their internal complaints procedure.
+No, both schemes will require you to complain directly to the company first using their internal complaints procedure.
 It’s only once you have exhausted this and still not got anywhere that the Property Ombudsman will step in.
 You must give the company eight weeks in order to respond to your complaint before contacting an Ombudsman.

 I can’t work out which Ombudsman to complain to?